-Attention all parents of current Juniors: The Ohio Department of Health (ODH), under Ohio Revised Code 3701.13 and 3313.671, requires all students entering the 12th grade to provide written proof that they have received a dose of the Meningococcal (meningitis) vaccine after age 16.
+Immunizations for the Class of 2024: Attention parents: The Ohio Department of Health (ODH), under Ohio Revised Code 3701.13 and 3313.671, requires all students entering the 12th grade to provide written proof that they have received 2 doses of the Meningococcal (meningitis) vaccine.
 Your child may have already had this vaccine; however, the school may not have proof on file.
-Please provide an updated copy of your child’s immunization record that shows the dates that the meningitis vaccine was received, or have your physician complete the bottom of this letter.
-Please refer to the following documents for more information and a form that can be completed by your physician.
-2017 Meningitis vaccine requirement physician's form, Meningitis FAQ, Immunization Summary for School Attendance Ohio.
+Please click on the link to see vaccination requirements for school age children.
+Click here to view the vaccination letter.
+PROOF OF VACCINATION will be DUE September 11, 2023.

 Meetings for the Week: